cambiotraining/awd-pathogen-bioinformatics/setup.md

 - Search for "WSL" and click "Install".

 From now on, you can open VS code directly from a WSL terminal by typing `code .`.

+#### Virtual machine

+You can follow the same instructions as for "Ubuntu".
 :::